SteveBronder/scratch/design_docs/oscode/oscode_sundials.md

 - For language, library, tools, and compiler proposals: Does this feature exist in other programming languages and what experience have their community had?

-The OSCODE solver is currently available as a python package and standalone header files.
+The OSCODE solver is currently available as a python package and standalone header files. the RICCATI solver is also available as it's own python package.

 ## Papers